klsanch/academic-website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: '[]'
+user_groups: []
 #- Researchers
 #- Visitors
 ---
 I am a 4th year PhD student studying cognitive neuroscience, advised by Prof. Justin Gardner.
 I am interested in how visual experience is constructed by the brain.

-Prior to joining Stanford, I was at the University of California, Berkeley, where I worked in the lab of Prof. Mark D’Esposito.
+Prior to joining Stanford, I was an undergraduate at UC Berkeley, where I worked in the lab of Prof. Mark D’Esposito.
 From 2015 to 2016, I was a visiting researcher in the lab of Dr. Martin Rolfs at BCCN Berlin.